mgao97/HyperAugment/README.md

 # HyperAugment

 ## Overview
-This repository contains the implementation of HyperAugment, a generative feature augmentation model for HGNNs.
-This model is designed to improve HGNNs' performance.
+This repository contains the implementation of HyperAugment, a generative feature augmentation model for HNNs.
+This model is designed to improve HNNs' performance.

 ## Table of Contents
 - [Installation](#installation)